 An applicant may elect to develop a list of equipment and functions that can be inoperative for flight, based on stated compensating precautions that should be taken (for example, operational or time limitations, flightcrew procedures, or ground crew checks).
 The documents used to show compliance with § 25.1309, together with any other relevant information, should be considered when developing this list.
 Also, experienced engineering and operational judgment should be applied when developing this list.
 If more than one flight is made with equipment known to be inoperative and that equipment affects the probabilities associated with hazardous and/or catastrophic failure conditions, then time limits might be needed for the number of flights or allowed operation time in that airplane configuration.
-When proposing these time limits to the FAA Flight Standards Service for approval, the applicant should ensure that these limits would maintain the fleet average-risk objectives.
+The applicant should propose these time limits to the FAA Flight Standards Service for approval.